SifdeVisserNTNU/CF_freshwater_fish/README.md

-# CF_freshwater_fish
-## Supplementary methods for the paper "Characterization Factors for the Impact of Climate Change on Freshwater Fish Species"
+# Supplementary methods for the paper "Characterization Factors for the Impact of Climate Change on Freshwater Fish Species"

 The following files can be found in this repository:
 - *1.SAR.R.* This file contains all the code related to the development of the species-area relationship specific to riverine fish, i.e., for Fig. S3.